Ignacio-Garro/Ignacio-Garro/README.md

 **Creative problem solver who ships — I build things end to end, from concept to deployment.**

-Finishing my Software Engineering degree at UCM while running two real projects: a full-stack website for a live client (design → dev → deployment), and **[Deep Panic](https://store.steampowered.com/app/3473920/Deep_Panic/)**, a co-op multiplayer horror game heading to Steam where I lead a small team with Scrum — across Unity/HDRP development, marketing, and launch strategy.
+Finishing my Software Engineering degree at UCM while running two real projects:
+-a full-stack website for a live client (design → dev → deployment) -**[Deep Panic](https://store.steampowered.com/app/3473920/Deep_Panic/)**, a co-op multiplayer horror game heading to Steam where I lead a small team with Scrum — across Unity/HDRP development, marketing, and launch strategy.

 Active in game jams and programming events, always looking for an excuse to learn new tools and build with other people. 🎯 Open to software engineering roles across Europe.